twolodzko/forth-rs/README.md

 available for additional levels of nesting.
 The [*Simple Forth*] tutorial mentions the following [rules for using the return stack]

-> Your Forth almost certainly uses the return stack for its own purposes, so your use of the return stack must follow certain rules:
+> Your Forth almost certainly uses the return stack for its own purposes, so your use of the return stack must follow
+> certain rules:
 > 1. Data put on the return stack must be taken back within the *same word*.
 > 2. Data put on the return stack outside a `?DO (DO) ...
 LOOP (+LOOP)` cannot be accessed within the loop.
 > 3. Data put on the return stack within a `?DO (DO) ...
 LOOP (+LOOP)` must be taken back before leaving the loop.
 > 4. Data cannot be on the return stack when executing `I` or `J` in a loop.

 If you break the rules, unexpected things may happen, but they are not enforced anyhow.

+## Inconsistencies with Forth

+* Forth used linked lists, memory addresses, etc. All of them are replaced with modern, Rust data structures, as mentioned above.
+* Forth distinguishes between words that can be interpreted and compile-time words.
+For example, a loop can be only a part of a function and cannot be interpreted directly.
+Nothing prohibited me from having interpreted loops, so they work out-of-the-box in the terminal (REPL).
+* Forth internally distinguishes between signed and unsigned integers, I didn't feel the need for it, so there is no notion of unsigned integers and the related methods.
+* The word `cells` is used in Forth to translate numbers to memory units.
+Since in this implementation, the memory is just an array, indexed using integers, it would be an identify function, so it was not implemented.
+* Only a subset of features is implemented.
+For example, there are no utilities for string manipulations.

  [Forth]: https://en.wikipedia.org/wiki/Forth_(programming_language)